| || |

 Can you mix and match the vaccines?

-Yes.
+In terms of getting a booster from a different product than your primary series, yes.
 The Centers for Disease Control and Prevention (CDC) considers it safe to receive a booster of either the Pfizer, Moderna, or Johnson & Johnson vaccines.

 For example, Johnson & Johnson (J&J) vaccine recipients 18 years and older may receive a single booster of the J&J or Pfizer, or a booster dose of Moderna (half dose) at least two months after receiving their J&J primary vaccination.